 What’s The Connection?

-A growing body of research shows that a person's hearing health and cardiovascular health frequently correspond.
-For example, a study published in the June 2010 issue of the American Journal of Audiology, authors Raymond H. Hull and Stacy R. Kerschen reviewed research conducted over the past 60 years on cardiovascular health and its influence on hearing health.
+shows that a person's hearing health and cardiovascular health frequently correspond.
+For example, a published in the June 2010 issue of the American Journal of Audiology, authors Raymond H. Hull and Stacy R. Kerschen reviewed research conducted over the past 60 years on cardiovascular health and its influence on hearing health.
 Their findings confirm that impaired cardiovascular health negatively affects both the peripheral and central auditory system, especially in older adults.

 Interestingly, and importantly, this same finding has been reached even when controlling for common heart disease risk factors such as age, hypertension, diabetes, and smoking.